Covariance regression with random forests: Introduction

 \section{Introduction}

 Most existing multivariate regression analyses focus on estimating the conditional mean of the response variable given its covariates.
 For example, in traditional regression analysis, the expectation of the response variables is related to linear combinations of covariates.
 While estimating the conditional covariances or correlations among multiple responses based on covariates is also important, it is a less studied problem.
 For example, functional brain connectivity focuses on the exploration of the co-occurrence of brain activity in different brain regions, and this co-variability can be explained as a function of covariates \citep{seiler_multivariate_2017}.
 As another example, human biomarkers such as glucose, cholesterol, iron, albumin, and so on, are important for biomedical research and the covariance of these biomarkers is influenced by age \citep{le_goallec_age-dependent_2019}.
 In microbiome studies, the changes in the co-occurrence patterns among taxa with respect to the covariates have been studied \citep{levy_metabolic_2013, mcgregor_mdine_2020}.
+In tasks of cognitive and physical performance, a research question is whether the correlation between speed and accuracy is influenced by other covariates, such as sustained attention or age \citep{tu_cocoa_2022}.
+In neuroscience, the associations of functional criticality with intelligence can be affected by age \citep{jiang2021distance}.
+In all these examples, the main goal could be just to estimate the conditional covariance between multiple responses, e.g. for microbiome data, the goal is to estimate network changes with respect to a set of covariates.
+Another interesting application of estimating covariance matrices based on covariates is to verify the homoscedasticity assumption in classical multivariate regression.
+In cases where testing the effect of covariates on the covariability of the response variables leads to the rejection of the null hypothesis, conditional estimates of the covariance matrix can be used to have valid inference, for example to build multivariate confidence or prediction regions.